The Highlands by Steam 2014

 Our Tour Manager greets you in Edinburgh at the Ibis Edinburgh Centre.
 You are free for the rest of the day to explore this historic city.

 Day 2 - Edinburgh and Blair Atholl

 Enjoy a morning at leisure in Scotland's proud capital.
 Our hotel occupies a fabulous location just off the Royal Mile, which stretches from the famous castle to Holyrood.
 Perhaps browse the historical attractions which lie along the route.
 In the afternoon we travel across the Forth Bridge and through scenic Perthshire to the pretty village of Blair Atholl and our hotel for the next four nights, the 3* Atholl Arms Hotel.

 Day 3 - Queen’s View, Pitlochry and Edradour

 Today's coach excursion begins with a visit to one of Scotland's most famous viewpoints, Queen's View, thought to be named after Queen Victoria's visit in 1866.
 Enjoy the stunning lake and mountain panorama stretching out across Loch Tummel to the Glencoe hills.
 We spend lunchtime in one of Perthshire's main tourist destinations, Pitlochry, which nestles beneath Ben Vrackie.
-Our afternoon visit is to the charming Edradour Distillery, hidden within the Perthshire countryside, where a guided tour reveals the distillery's proud heritage.
-The Single Highland Malt is handmade by two men using time honoured methods, just as it was 150 years ago.
-The distillery only produces 12 casks a week making it Scotland's smallest distillery.
-We then continue our journey back to Blair Atholl.
+In the afternoon we visit the Bell Distillery in Athol Blair, where a guided tour reveals the distillery's proud heritage.
+At the end of the tour we taste some of the blended whisky produced by the distilliery.
+We then continue our journey back to the hotel.